cycloptux/GiselleBot-Documentation/docs/source/auction-house.rst

 Command Description
 ^^^^^^^^^^^^^^^^^^^
 Starts a new auction in the current channel.
 The currency parameter will define which currency names will be used in the message, separate singular and plural with a simple comma ``,``.

+.. note:
-Please note that no currency is actually used.
+    No currency (see :ref:`currency-system`) is actually used.

 The roles parameter will restrict the ability to vote to users that have (at least one of) the defined role(s).
 The forward parameter will define more users that will receive the auction closure notification via DM (the author of the auction will always be notified).
 The final notification will also include a .csv containing the full bid history, for auditing purposes.

 All parameters are optional, the default values (on omission) are: